 Your success as a retailer depends on increasing your units per transaction (UPT) and conversion rates.
 The only way to do that is creating customer relationships.

-Well as important as they are, many retailers entrust their customer relations to a sales staff without any training.
+Well as important as they are, many brands entrust their customer relations to a sales staff without any training.

 I hope that’s not you…

-Your sales force is the first point of contact a customer will have with your retail business.
+Your sales force is the first point of contact a customer will have with your business.

 It used to be you could hire people with selling skills.